OGRECave/ogre-next/Docs/src/manual/hlms.md

 assume that the PBS one was made visible.

-When you call `Renderable::setDatablock( "Green" )`, the HlmsManager will look the one that is visible to it.
-To assign the Unlit version of "Green" instead of the PBS one, you will have call the overload that specifies the pointer, and grab the datablock from the implementation
+When you call `Renderable::setDatablock( "Green" )`, the HlmsManager will look for the one that is visible to it.
+To assign the Unlit version of "Green" instead of the PBS one, you will have to call the overload that specifies the pointer, and grab the datablock from the implementation
 itself: `Renderable::setDatablock( hlmsUnlit->getDatablock( "Green" ) )`;